andreasabel/inCode/entry/introduction-to-singletons-1.md

 If they’re identical, why use a `SingDS` or the new `SomeDoor` at all?
 One main reason (besides allowing code-reuse) is that *using the singleton lets us recover the type*.
-Essentially, a `SingDS s` not only contains whether it is Opened/Closed/Locked…it contains it in a way that GHC can use to bring it all back to the type level.
+Essentially, a `SingDS s` not only contains whether it is Opened/Closed/Locked…it contains it in a way that GHC can use to *bring it all back* to the type level.

 Basically, `SingDS` allows us to re-use our original `Door s` implementation, because we store both the `Door`…*and* the `s` at the type level.
+You should read it as storing `s` and `Door s`, together, at runtime.
 It also lets GHC *check* our implementations, to help ensure that they are correct, because you maintain the `s` at the type level.

 #### Some Lingo